aery32/aery32-refguide/source/project_structure.rst

         return aery::spi_transmit(spi0, 2, byte);
     }

-See how the above function abstracts which SPI and slave select you are using.
+See how the above function abstracts which SPI peripheral and slave select you are using.

 Default board initializer
 '''''''''''''''''''''''''